PoisotLab/ms_network_prediction/manuscript.md

 At the moment, our understanding of the structure of ecological networks is limited by the availability of data.
-Although we have seen a growth in species occurrences data, this growth is much slower for ecological interactions because species interactions are challenging to sample comprehensively [@Bennett2019PotPit; @Jordano2016SamNet] and sampling methodology matters [@deAguiar2019RevBia].
+Although we have seen a growth in species occurrence data, this growth is much slower for ecological interactions because species interactions are challenging to sample comprehensively [@Bennett2019PotPit; @Jordano2016SamNet] and sampling methodology has strong effects on the resulting data [@deAguiar2019RevBia].
 In turn, the difficulty of sampling interactions can lead to biases in our understanding of network structure [@deAguiar2019RevBia].
-This knowledge gap has motivated a variety of approaches to deal with interactions in ecological research based on assumptions that do not always hold, such as the correlation between co-occurrence and meaningful interaction strength, when it is known that co-occurrence is the only prerequisite for an interaction to occur [@Blanchet2020CooNot].
+This knowledge gap has motivated a variety of approaches to deal with interactions in ecological research based on assumptions that do not always hold, such as the assumption that co-occurrence is equivalent to meaningful interaction strength, when it is known that co-occurrence is the only prerequisite for an interaction to occur [@Blanchet2020CooNot].
 Spatial biases in data coverage are prevalent at the global scale (with South America, Africa and Asia being under-represented) and different interaction types show biases